senacor/cloud-native-training/05_service-mesh/README.md

 Basically the requirements are about having certain labels.

 In short: your yaml files must define labels app: and version: for your deployments and services.
 Make sure to also fix the service selector correctly.
-Also make sure the ports in catalogue and catalogue-db are named "http".
+Also make sure the ports in catalogue and front-end are named "http".
+Make sure the port in catalogue-db IS NOT named "http".
+Make it unnamed or name it "tcp" if you prefer.

 Example for Deployment: